RayMune/AjuaGame/readme.md

 Ajua is our pledge to ensure that Africa’s strategic brilliance
 is preserved, played, and celebrated — not forgotten.

 We are not merely coding a game.
-We are building a **digital ark** for African strategic wisdom —
+This is not just the best project in the hedera hackathon but a pillar of Africa's future We are building a **digital ark** for African strategic wisdom —
 anchored in blockchain, guided by AI, and played by the next generation.